PycraftDeveloper/PMMA/README.md

 * Video playback - PMMA can play back videos from a file, in your application.

 _Note: GPU acceleration is only available when using the rendering pipeline with either the default (Pygame) or Pyglet graphics API._
-_Note: PMMA is still undergoing active development, and some features will be changed, added or extended in the near future - we will attempt to include backwards compatibility where possible_
+_Note: PMMA is still undergoing active development, and some features will be changed, added or extended in the near future - we will attempt to include backwards compatibility where possible._

 ## Optional Dependencies